adafruit/Adafruit-RGB-LCD-Shield-Library/README.md

 To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_RGBLCDShield.
 Check that the Adafruit_RGBLCDShield folder contains Adafruit_RGBLCDShield.cpp and Adafruit_RGBLCDShield.h

 Place the Adafruit_RGBLCDShield library folder your <arduinosketchfolder>/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

+Visit this [Github repo] (https://github.com/giawa/rgbshield4netduino.git) for code to use the RGB LCD Shield with Netduino devices.